 Others (Ng Nui, Wang Xianzhai) have also deconstructed the complex variety of forms and systems down to what they perceived of as the core notions, the barest necessities for maximum results.
 However, in my humble opinion, this doesn’t leave the student with much to practice and work on, and requires the most austere of mentalities.
 The simplicity of Yi Ch’uan (mind intent fist) does not rely on a myriad of complex techniques, but rather pure energy and thought, and is very effective for pure self-defense and fajin.

 Forms inform the body how to protect itself when attacked with the most efficient use of energy and motion.
-Memorization of lots of forms gives the practitioner many options — a wide range of movements from which to chose from at any given moment, with different ranges of motion, speeds and timing.
+Memorization of lots of forms gives the practitioner many options — a wide range of movements from which to chose from at any given moment, with different ranges of motion and timing.

-Meditation has a singularly proper form for maintaining an alert state of mind – a straight back, resting squarely over the sitz bones, with legs folded in front.
+Seated meditation has a singularly proper form for maintaining an alert state of mind – a straight back, resting squarely over the sitz bones, with legs folded in front.
 The lower half is merely there to support the mind, and pretty much goes numb like a squished pretzel.
 The emphasis is on the mind.